rpm-py-installer/rpm-py-installer/docs/users_guide.md

 - Q4.
 How is `rpm-py-installer` version mapped to `python[23]-rpm` version?
 - A4.
 The version mapping's default behavior is to use same version with the system RPM's version on local.
 See [#94](https://github.com/junaruga/rpm-py-installer/issues/94) for detail.

 - Q5.
-Is it possible to install the Python binding module's specifying the version.
+Is it possible to install the Python binding of specific version?
 - A5.
 Yes.
 Possible.
 But it may be failed to install.
 Set version number seeing [RPM release page](https://github.com/rpm-software-management/rpm/releases).

   ```